 The forest for villagers can (and has) also become an income source, especially during market system fluctuations and extreme climatic phenomena.
-This considered, reductions in biodiversity and therefore wild forest food has decreased villagers' security which has in-turn decreased their resilience to shocks that might render them in a despaired state.
+With this considered, reductions in biodiversity and therefore wild forest food has decreased villagers' security which has decreased their resilience to shocks that might render them in a despaired state.
 Natural fibers and medicine collection and usage has also declined.
-This is largely connected to reduced available biodiversity, and with reduced cultural relevance.
-Fuel wood, mostly necessary for their cooking, is becoming evermore difficult to find; however, it appears that Pumuen villagers are not (yet) lacking this resource.
+This is largely connected to reduced biodiversity, and with reduced cultural relevance.
+Fuel wood, mostly necessary for cooking, is becoming ever more difficult to find; however, it appears that Pumuen villagers are not (yet) lacking this resource.